 Like it or not we are all creatures of habit.
-Some habits are good for us, others are not, and it doesn’t take long for bad habits – drinking, smoking, over-indulging or even laziness – to over-ride our good intentions to live a healthy lifestyle.
+Some habits are good for us, others are not, and it doesn’t take long for our habits to slip, then override our good intentions to live a healthy lifestyle.

 So how do we go about developing new and better habits that can lead to a permanently healthier lifestyle?
 You may be surprised to know that chocolate could be the key!